snowyu/isdk-demo.js/README.md

   * dest *(String)*: the dest folder or file name.
   * overwrite *(Boolean)*: whether overwrite the dest file if it's exist. default to false.

+**Note:** The default argument(object) passed to the task is this file object if no specifed the parameter of the task.

 ## License